Matrix Fej\'er-Riesz type theorem for a union of an interval and a point: Introduction

-In this article we answer the conjecture above affirmatively and conclude all univariate cases of matrix Fej\'er-Riesz theorem by studying the dual side of solving the corresponding univariate truncated matrix-valued moment problem on $K$ ($K$--TMMP).
-The univariate $K$--TMMP where $K$ is an interval (bounded or unbounded) is well understood and solved using tools from various fields, such as operator theory, complex analysis and linear algebra \cite{And70,DS02,CDFK06,DFKM10,BW11}.
-Very recently, the study of operator-valued and multivariate TMMPs has attracted interest among several authors \cite{KW13,Kim14,MS16,Kim22,KT22,MS23+,MS23++,CEAZ25}.
-In particular, by \cite[Corollary 5.2]{MS23++}, the $K$--TMMP on a compact set $K$ admits a solution if only if the corresponding linear functional is positive on every matrix polynomial of bounded degree, psd on $K$.
+In this article we answer the conjecture above affirmatively and conclude all univariate cases of matrix Fej\'er-Riesz theorem by studying the dual side of solving the corresponding univariate truncated matrix-valued moment problem on $K$. \CB{For $K$ being an interval (bounded or unbounded)}, the problem is well understood and has been solved using tools from several fields, including operator theory, complex analysis and linear algebra \cite{And70,DS02,CDFK06,DFKM10,BW11}.
+Very recently, the study of operator-valued and multivariate \CB{truncated matrix-valued moment problems} has attracted interest among several authors \cite{KW13,Kim14,MS16,Kim22,KT22,MS23+,MS23++,CEAZ25}.
+In particular, by \cite[Corollary 5.2]{MS23++}, the \CB{truncated matrix-valued moment problem} on a compact set $K$ admits a solution if only if the corresponding linear functional is positive on every matrix polynomial of bounded degree, positive semidefinite on $K$.
 Usually, this duality is exploited in the scalar case in the direction $(\Leftarrow)$ using certificates of positivity for polynomials.
-However, our motivation is to use the implication $(\Rightarrow)$ and obtain matricial sum-of-squares certificates by solving the $K$--TMMP for a given $K$.
+However, our motivation is to use the implication $(\Rightarrow)$ and obtain matricial sum-of-squares certificates by solving the \CB{truncated matrix-valued moment problem} for a given $K$.